MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-H-Hazardous-Materials/section-1910.120.md

 9. Disposable protective suit, gloves and boots (depending on suit construction, may be worn over totally-encapsulating suit).

-II. *Level B* - The highest level of respiratory protection is necessary but a lesser level of skin protection is needed.
+II. *Level B*—The highest level of respiratory protection is necessary but a lesser level of skin protection is needed.

 The following constitute Level B equipment; it may be used as appropriate.